ayushkakade/Color-It-AI/README.md

-# 🖼️ Colorizer GUI App
+# 🖼️ Color It AI App

 A modern desktop application to convert black & white images into high-quality, colorized images using OpenCV's deep learning-based Caffe model.
 The app features an intuitive GUI built with `ttkbootstrap`, supports drag-and-drop, zoom, dark/light themes, and more.